fbpx

 Misdiagnosis is common for pleural mesothelioma because many symptoms are not unique to this cancer.
 Cases are often misdiagnosed as influenza or pneumonia in the early stages.

 For instance, chest pain and shortness of breath are very common in early stages.
-However, some patients reported that the chest pain they experienced was dull and insignificant.
-So they did not associate these warnings to a malignant disease.
+However, some patients reported that the chest pain they experienced was mild, dull and nonspecific.
+So they did not associate these warnings as early stages of mesothelioma.

-Overall, symptoms vary by stage and for each patient.
-Some patients show few symptoms — and no unique signs — until the late stages, whereas some experience telling symptoms during stage 1.
+Overall, symptoms vary based on mesothelioma type and stage and for each patient.
+Some patients show very few symptoms — and no unique signs — until the later stages, whereas some experience telling symptoms during stage 1 or stage 2 mesothelioma.

 Peritoneal Mesothelioma Misdiagnosis